 Some people also enjoy signing up for races or events where they test their fitness.
 Having a hard-and-fast date on the calendar can give you something to look forward to.
 (You can also jumpstart your routine with our two-week fitness challenge.)

 Or you can go pro.
 Work with a personal trainer to create a game plan, if that’s available to you, says Ortiz.
 They can help hold you accountable.

 We have mental health resources to help you stay accountable, too.
-Get on-the-go support from Sanvello.
-Or work one-on-one with a virtual coach from AbleTo.
+Work one-on-one with a virtual coach from AbleTo.
 Explore now.

 Treat movement like a science experiment

 There’s no one-size-fits-all approach to exercise.
 So be flexible and find what offers you the most benefits and helps you feel your best.
 “The more aware you are of the benefits, the more likely you are to keep exercising,” Ortiz says.